agritheory/beam/beam/docs/zebra_printing.md

 # Zebra Printing

 To create a Zebra print format, you need the following documents:
-- A ZPL Print Format made against Handling Units that uses the available Jinja utility functions to generate ZPL code.
+- A ZPL Print Format made against Doctype that may contain barcodes (Item, Warehouse, Handling Units, etc.) that uses the available Jinja utility functions to generate ZPL code.
 - A document Print Format that uses the free Labelary API to convert the above ZPL code and generate a preview of the print output for the linked document.

 ### ZPL Code Generation